Blog • Data • March 20, 2026

 Statistically significant — The difference between two groups is large enough that it's unlikely to be random chance.
 When we say a result is significant at p < 0.01, we're saying there's less than a 1% chance the gap is just noise.

-Check availability showed the clearest lift, with a median per-dealer rate of 0.85% vs. 0.55% (n=215+71, p < 0.01).
+Check availability showed the clearest lift.
 This is the single strongest signal in the dataset.
 It makes intuitive sense: giving shoppers a direct action on the search results page (SRP) removes a click from the funnel.
 Instead of navigating to the vehicle detail page (VDP) first, they can act immediately.

-Qualify / pre-qual also reached significance, with a median of 0.47% vs. 0.21% (n=166+52, p < 0.01).
-More than double the rate.
+Qualify / pre-qual also showed statistically significant lift.
 Pre-qualification is high-intent: shoppers clicking this are serious.
 SRP buttons appear to surface that intent earlier.

 Figure 2a — Two action types reached full statistical significance (marked with **)